Setting Up a BE Development and Debugging Environment with VSCode

 }

-MiDebuggerPath specifies the path of the debugger (such as gdb).
-If miDebuggerPath is not specified, it will search for gdb path in the PATH variable of the os.
-The gdb version that comes with the system can be too low, you may need to manually specify the new version of gdb path.
+miDebuggerPath specifies the debugger path (for example, gdb).
+If it is not specified, the system PATH is searched.
+The GDB version shipped with the system may be too old, so you may need to specify the path to a newer version manually.

 {